Skip to main content

 Past cohort members have identified many benefits of participation, including: a greater awareness of cultural differences represented in their classrooms; time and support for revising course materials for greater inclusion and student engagement; increased confidence in working with international students; and opportunities to engage with colleagues from across the University.

-In recognition of the time commitment for this program, the Provost’s office also supports participants with a financial incentive.
-Faculty members may choose to receive a stipend or professional development funds.
+In recognition of the time commitment for this program, the Provost’s office also supports a limited number of participants with a financial incentive.
+Details will be outlined in the call for registration.

 Finally, faculty who fully participate in both the summer institute and the following fall and spring semesters of the Community of Practice are designated Culturally Responsive Teaching Fellows.